goauthentik/terraform-provider-authentik/docs/resources/provider_oauth2_dcr.md

 ### Required

-- `provider` (Number) PK of the OAuth2 provider dynamic client registration applies to.
+- `oauth2_provider` (Number) PK of the OAuth2 provider dynamic client registration applies to.

 ### Optional